Does Wegovy make you tired?

 Other side effects of Wegovy

-"Many times, side effects of semaglutide tend to be more intense or noticeable when you're first taking the medication or increasing the dosage," says Paunel Vukasinov, MD, internal medicine specialist at Medical Offices of Manhattan in New York.
-"Also, you may notice that side effects change as you're on the medication for a longer period."
+These side effects can be more noticeable when first starting the medication, or increasing your dose, says Paunel Vukasinov, MD, internal medicine specialist at Medical Offices of Manhattan in New York.

 Bottom line

-Simply put, does Wegovy make you tired?
-The answer is: It's a possibility.
-But you may not experience fatigue constantly, and lifestyle changes can help.
-Here's a look again at why this may be happening and what you can do:
+Wegovy might make you tired.
+It’s often temporary, and making changes to your lifestyle can help.
+Here's a recap on why this may be happening and what you can do:

 • While these effects can help you slim down, they can also be to blame for feeling tired on Wegovy.

-• In addition to reduced caloric intake, potential causes of fatigue include low blood sugar, sleep challenges, increased physical activity, metabolic changes, and dehydration.
+• Other causes of Wegovy fatigue can include low blood sugar, trouble sleeping, more physical activity, metabolism changes, and dehydration.

 • Wegovy-related fatigue may lessen over time as your body gets used to the medication.

-• Some lifestyle changes can help you regain energy and feel less tired, such as focusing on quality sleep and getting more physical activity.
+• Some lifestyle changes can help you regain energy and feel less tired, such as focusing on quality sleep and eating a balanced diet.

 DISCLAIMER